 SanDisk Extreme V30 UHS-I

-From my tests, it is plenty fast enough for the 4K60 and 1080p240 video of the Osmo Action, but it's also cost-effective.
+From my tests, it is plenty fast enough for the 4K60 and 1080p240 video of the Osmo Action, but it's also cost-effective and widely available at retailers.

 The latest version of the SanDisk Extreme comes in 64GB, 128GB, 256GB, 400GB, 512GB, and even new 1TB versions.
 (DJI recommends a maximum capacity of 256GB.)